Install and upgrade Bolt

 Packaged versions of Bolt are available for several Linux distributions, macOS, and Microsoft Windows.

-If you're upgrading to a version of Bolt with breaking changes, including Bolt 5.0.0, make sure to read Upgrade cautions.
+If you're upgrading to a version of Bolt with breaking changes, including Bolt 5.0.0, read Upgrade cautions.

 Operating system Versions